sdslabs/recommends/README.md

 ### Python

 * [Sentdex](https://www.youtube.com/user/sentdex): Sentdex makes beginner friendly videos about everything python.
-From basic python, to Fask and Django, to Deep learning and sentiment analysis.
+From basic python, to Flask and Django, to Deep learning and sentiment analysis.
 Sentdex has got it all covered and is a great resource for anyone looking to familiarize themselves with python

+* [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/): Well, let's say you are py newbie.
+But you have a fire within to 'Build Things'.
+And you are to lazy to go down the long way.
+Then here's the place for you.
+An application based approach to learn one of the most popular programming languages.

 ### Go